 Step Two: Installing Quantitative Feedback Loops (Time & Cost Tracking)

 Estimates vs actuals – a simple but often elusive concept for most agencies to get a grasp on.
 This is the focus of our next step, making answering the questions we have about “Did we scope this right?” as easy and fast as possible.

-This process is key because it essentially places data points on our relationship graph, and helps us build out formulas for project estimation over time.
+This process is key because it essentially places data points on our relationship graph, and helps us build out formulas over time.
 The more data we can collect, the more reliable that formula and relationship line becomes.

 The end goal of this process being the ability to collect information in a discovery call, and confidently calculate the effort required to complete a project using simple formulas.